Maysie Tift, M.A., MFT

 Most researchers define "moderate drinking" with the following parameters:

-A deeper cost/ benefit analysis:
+A deeper cost/ benefit analysis of alcohol use:

 The HAMS website provides "support for safer drinking, reduced drinking, or quitting"